ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle-parent/verdict-stem-runner/README.md

 This directory builds a program called verdict-stem-runner which runs STEM queries on CSV data.
-This program is usually called from another program called verdict-bundle, but you can run this program using the executable capsule jar built by the pom if you want to test it by itself.
+This program is usually called from another program called verdict-bundle, but you can run this program by itself using an executable capsule jar (target/verdict-stem-runner-1.0-SNAPSHOT-capsule.jar) if you want.
 The only argument the capsule jar needs is the path to the [STEM](../../STEM) project on disk.
-The program will load semantic modeling and reasoning rules from the STEM/OwlModels directory, read data from input CSV files in the STEM/CSVData directory, run STEM queries on the CSV data, and write the queries' output to CSV files in
+This program will load semantic modeling and reasoning rules from the STEM/OwlModels directory, read data from input CSV files in the STEM/CSVData directory, run STEM queries on the CSV data, and write the queries' output to CSV files in